-- 1.38.
-The Licensing Authority will pay particular attention to applications where access to the licensed premises is through another premises and will consider whether or not children can gain access; the compatibility of the two establishments and its ability to comply with requirements of the Gambling Act.
-The Licensing Authority will also consider whether the colocation of the licensed premises with other facilities will create an arrangement that is likely to be prohibited under the Act.
-In any event, the Licensing Authority expects access to all adult areas in licensed premises shall be monitored in accordance with any mandatory conditions and Gambling Commission Codes of Practice. - 1.39.
-The Licensing Authority will consider multiple licences carefully and applicants are recommended to configure these buildings with careful consideration if they seek to develop multi-purpose developments and in particular consider how they will protect children from being harmed by gambling as well as preventing children from being in close proximity to gambling. - 1.40.
+- 1.37.
+The Licensing Authority will pay particular attention to applications where access to the licensed premises is through another premises and will consider whether or not children can gain access (generally there can be no direct access between different types of gambling premises); where there is direct access, it will take into account the compatibility of the two establishments and its ability to comply with requirements of the Gambling Act.
+The Licensing Authority will also consider whether the co-location of the licensed premises with other facilities will create an arrangement that is likely to be prohibited under the Act.
+In any event, the Licensing Authority expects access to all adult areas in licensed premises shall be monitored in accordance with any mandatory conditions and Gambling Commission Codes of Practice. - 1.38.
+The Licensing Authority will consider multiple licences carefully and applicants are recommended to configure these buildings with careful consideration if they seek to develop multi-purpose developments and in particular consider how they will protect children from being harmed by gambling as well as preventing children from being in close proximity to gambling. - 1.39.
 The Licensing Authority expects that all staff are suitably trained on the appropriate provisions of the Gambling Act 2005, its associated regulations and any amending legislation with special emphasis placed on age restrictions relating to gaming machines and social responsibility.
 Staff are expected to be vigilant to ensure compliance with the law.